Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Abstract

 \section{Abstract}

 The state of the art for physical hazard prediction from weather and climate requires expensive km-scale numerical simulations driven by coarser resolution global inputs.
-Here, a km-scale downscaling diffusion model is presented as a cost effective alternative.
-The model is trained from a regional high-resolution weather model over Taiwan, and conditioned on ERA5 reanalysis data.
-To address the downscaling uncertainties, large resolution ratios (25km to 2km), different physics involved at different scales and predict channels that are not in the input data, we employ a two-step approach (\textit{ResDiff}) where a (UNet) regression predicts the mean in the first step and a diffusion model predicts the residual in the second step. \textit{ResDiff} exhibits encouraging skill in bulk RMSE and CRPS scores.
-The predicted spectra and distributions from ResDiff faithfully recover important power law relationships regulating damaging wind and rain extremes.
-Case studies of coherent weather phenomena reveal appropriate multivariate relationships reminiscent of learnt physics.
-This includes the sharp wind and temperature variations that co-locate with intense rainfall in a cold front, and the extreme winds and rainfall bands that surround the eyewall of typhoons.
-Some evidence of simultaneous bias correction is found.
-A first attempt at downscaling directly from an operational global forecast model successfully retains many of these benefits.
-The implication is that a new era of fully end-to-end, global-to-regional machine learning weather prediction is likely near at hand.
+Here, a generative diffusion architecture is explored for downscaling such global inputs to km-scale, as a cost-effective machine learning alternative.
+The model is trained to predict 2km data from a regional weather model over Taiwan, conditioned on a 25km global reanalysis.
+To address the large resolution ratio, different physics involved at different scales and prediction of channels beyond those in the input data, we employ a two-step approach where a UNet predicts the mean and a corrector diffusion (CorrDiff) model predicts the residual.
+CorrDiff exhibits encouraging skill in bulk MAE and CRPS scores.
+The predicted spectra and distributions from CorrDiff faithfully recover important power law relationships in the target data.
+Case studies of coherent weather phenomena show that CorrDiff can help sharpen wind and temperature gradients that co-locate with intense rainfall in cold front, and can help intensify typhoons and synthesize rain band structures.
+Calibration of model uncertainty remains challenging.
+The prospect of unifying methods like CorrDiff with coarser resolution global weather models implies a potential for global-to-regional multi-scale machine learning simulation.